elsbethcodes/project-euler/README.md

 ---

-## ✨ My Goal
+## ✨ Goal

-To solve as many problems as possible by understanding the maths first, to minimise the reliance on code for a solution.
+My goal is to solve as many problems as possible by understanding the maths first, to minimise the reliance on code for a solution.

 ---